Woody4618/lumiaonline/README.md

 ## develop locally

+- Get the Anchor config to use your NFTs locally: https://anchor-localnet-nfts.vercel.app/
+- Put the anchor config on the Anchor.toml file
+- Configure your wallet on Anchor.toml `wallet`

 - Run `anchor test --detach` on the root folder
 - Run `yarn dev` on the app/ folder
 - Navigate to localhost